How to Write an Application Letter

 Furthermore, my ability to (mention another skill relevant to the role) will allow me to contribute effectively to (Company Name).
 In addition to my excitement about the opportunity to join (Company Name), I believe my skills will greatly contribute to you team's success.

-Be specific and avoid merely listing your skills; instead, provide context.
-Use concrete examples to demonstrate how you have applied your skills to achieve real results.
+Moreover, be specific and avoid merely listing your skills; instead, provide context.
+In addition, use concrete examples to demonstrate how you have applied your skills to achieve real results.

 e.
 Conclusion